mad-lab-fau/gaitmap/README.md

-If you use a specific algorithm please also to make sure you cite the original paper of the algorithm!
+If you use a specific algorithm please also make sure you cite the original paper of the algorithm!
 We recommend the following citation style:

 ```